 # 6: Solo Ads

 Solo ads blow my mind.
 This is when you send your ad to someone else who has a large email list and they send out your ad on your behalf.
 People visit your website and opt-in or make a purchase.
 You pay the person for a certain amount of clicks to your website.
-I normally pay about 35 cents per click when I purchase solo ads.
+I normally pay about 35 to 40 cents per click when I purchase solo ads.

 If I Had to Do It All Over Again